dreamfactorysoftware/platform-wiki/setup-guide/archive/StorageLoader-setup.md

 <a name="intro"/>
 ## Introduction

-Once you have your ETL process storing your SnowPlow events data as flat files in Amazon S3, you may also want to populate those same events into another storage option, such as [Infobright Community Edition] [ice].
+Once you have your ETL process storing your Snowplow events data as flat files in Amazon S3, you may also want to populate those same events into another storage option, such as [Infobright Community Edition] [ice].

-To make it easier to feed your SnowPlow event data into databases such as Infobright, we have written the [SnowPlow::StorageLoader] [storage-loader] Ruby application.
+To make it easier to feed your Snowplow event data into databases such as Infobright, we have written the [Snowplow::StorageLoader] [storage-loader] Ruby application.

-StorageLoader is a command-line tool which downloads your SnowPlow event files and loads them into a local Infobright database.
+StorageLoader is a command-line tool which downloads your Snowplow event files and loads them into a local Infobright database.

 This guide will take you through installing and configuring StorageLoader on your own server.